WHAT IS MGO IN MANUKA HONEY & HOW IT DETERMINES MANUKA HONEY QUALITY

-MGO develops naturally in the Manuka nectar (Leptospermum scoparium).
-This compound is well established as the main active ingredient identified in the manuka honey potency.
-It is a quantifiable measurement obtained only from the International Accreditation New Zealand (IANZ) Accredited Laboratory.
-It is a grading system to measure the quality and purity in the New Zealand Manuka honey.
+Manuka honey is renowned for its potent therapeutic properties, with MGO being the chief active compound found in the nectar of the Leptospermum scoparium plant.
+This quantifiable measurement is obtained only from the esteemed International Accreditation New Zealand (IANZ) Accredited Laboratory, serving as a reliable grading system to determine the quality and purity of New Zealand Manuka honey.

 However, most healthcare professionals use Manuka honey (MGO or UMF) for treating different diseases and infections such as wounds treatment, Gum diseases, and viral infections.
-In some vitro and animal studies shows that Manuka honey has anti-inflammatory and anti-ulcer effects.
-Small studies in humans suggest its benefits against gingivitis and inflamed nasal sinuses.
-Manuka honey with high levels of MGO has been shown to have an antibacterial effect on bacteria commonly present in infected tissues such as methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococci (VRE).
-Part of this resistance may be through its osmotic effects.
+Notably, several in vitro and animal studies have demonstrated the anti-inflammatory and anti-ulcer effects of Manuka honey.
+Furthermore, preliminary human studies have indicated its potential benefits in combating gingivitis and inflamed nasal sinuses.
+Remarkably, Manuka honey with elevated levels of MGO has exhibited antibacterial properties against bacteria commonly found in infected tissues, such as methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococci (VRE).
+This antibacterial effect may be attributed, at least in part, to its osmotic effects.

 Here at Happy Beekeeping we believe that only the New Zealand's Manuka Honey can be authenticated to contain high and stable levels of MGO that are known to have a strong antibacterial and antiviral activity.